 On the styling front, new analog and LCD twin-clock help maintain the vintage theme.
 Meanwhile, the engine case, sprocket and cam covers are all powder-coated black.

-Pricing for the 2022 Triumph Bonneville T100 begins at $10,500 and has several color options: Jet Black, Lucerne Blue and Fusion White with hand-painted silver coach lines.
-A two-tone Carnival Red & Fusion White option is available, too.
+Pricing for the 2022 Triumph Bonneville T100 begins at $10,500 and has several color options: Jet Black, two-tone Lucerne Blue and Fusion White, and two-tone Carnival Red and Fusion White.
 The T100 is expected to hit dealers in March.

 2022 Triumph Street Twin